-If you were arrested for DUI or drunk driving anywhere in San Diego county – at Miramar, Camp Pendleton, North Island, any military base / naval station or other part of San Diego, why not call San Diego’s top DUI Attorney Specialist?
+If you were arrested for a federal court DUI or drunk driving anywhere in San Diego county – at Miramar, Camp Pendleton, North Island, any military base / naval station or other part of San Diego, why not call San Diego’s top DUI Attorney Specialist?

-Simply complete this important online San Diego DUI Evaluation right now for Rick’s immediate response.
+Simply complete this important online San Diego federal DUI Evaluation right now for Rick’s immediate response.

 A premier San Diego DUI defense lawyer is a must SOP on the civilian side.

-This San Diego DUI consequence list is probably not all inclusive, and not all actions will be taken in every San Diego DUI case, but the ultimate consequences could be severe.
+This federal San Diego Court DUI consequence list is probably not all inclusive, and not all actions will be taken in every federal San Diego DUI court case, but the ultimate consequences could be severe.

-There are some options available to the commander and what may result, separate and apart from the civilian disposition of the San Diego DUI case.
-A top San Diego DUI defense attorney on the civilian side can really help.
+There are some options available to the commander and what may result, separate and apart from the civilian disposition of the federal San Diego DUI court case.
+A top federal San Diego DUI court defense attorney on the civilian side can really help.

 Here is a list of common actions that the United States Marine Corps or United States Navy may inflict on a marine, sailor or airman, if arrested or detained for a DUI or Drunk Driving charge in any part of the county of San Diego.